UBC-Solar/sunlink/README.md

 When attempting to set up Sunlink, it is important to decide whether you want to set up both the telemetry cluster and telemetry link or just the telemetry link.

+-   If you only want to view our data on InfluxDB or Grafana then you will need to be added to our Tailscale network.
+[Click here for the instructions to do so](docs/TAILSCALE_SETUP.md).
 -   If the telemetry cluster has **already been set up** and you would like to only set up the telemetry link to communicate with the cluster, skip to [this section](#telemetry-link-setup).

 -   If the telemetry cluster has **not been set up**, continue onwards to set it up.